 As an independent school, MVS relies on tuition dollars for teacher salaries and other operating expenses.
-Tuition for the 2019-20 school year ranges from $8,384 for the first year early childhood school half day program (3 1/2 hours daily) to $22,961 in twelfth grade.
-Monthly payments range from about $500 to $2200 depending on financial assistance.
+Tuition for the 2019-20 school year for the early childhood school ranges from $8,384 for the first year half day program (3 1/2 hours daily) to $11,768 for full day.
+K-12 tuition ranges from $17,472 to $22,961, with financial assistance available.
+Monthly payments range from about $500 to $2200 depending on aid.

-To help make MVS affordable for mission-appropriate students and their families, financial assistance is offered.
-Over $2.4 million is allocated to about half of our students each year.
+To help make MVS affordable for mission-appropriate students and their families, financial assistance is offered and over $2.4 million is allocated to about half of our students each year.

 Need-based aid is the most common form of assistance – find more details on this web page.
 A small number of merit scholarships are available for promising middle and upper school admission applicants who stand out above the rest of the applicant pool.
 No additional information is needed for merit scholarship consideration.

 Several payment plans are available to assist families in managing their tuition obligation.
 Details can be found on this web page.

 529 plan assets may be able to be used to pay MVS K-12 tuition up to a certain amount per student per year.
 Please consult your tax advisor for details.